-Notification: The DSC shall provide the employee with written notification of the determination within fifteen (15) calendar days of receiving the completed request (including the requested documentation).
-If the determination includes an accommodation, the DSC shall also notify the employee's supervisor of any approved reasonable accommodation.
+The DSC shall provide the employee with written notification of the determination within fifteen (15) calendar days of receiving the completed request (including the requested documentation).
+If the determination includes an accommodation, the DSC shall also notify the ADAAA/Section 504 Compliance Officer for Employment and the employee's supervisor of any approved reasonable accommodation.
 The notice will include the expected implementation date.
 If a situation should arise whereby the DSC needs additional time to assess a request or to provide an accommodation, he or she shall provide the employee with written notification of the status of the request and the proposed date of determination.